EdgeMetric/mm-pysdk/docs/api/files.md

 ### upload_files()

 Upload one or more files to create datasets.
-Each file becomes a separate dataset.
+Each file will be treated as a separate dataset.
+If the file path contains a folder structure, that structure will be preserved, and the files will be placed in their respective folders

 ```python
 upload_files(